engrkamrantaj/Assignement7/README.md

 The code is explained in these steps

-### Enter Name of Particiapant and adding three of his fav Numbers
+### 1.Enter Name of Particiapant and adding three of his fav Numbers

 name = input("Enter your name = ")